fbpx

 • Learn why a thorough review of past R&D Tax Credit studies should be a standard part of a company’s annual tax planning process, and how to conduct one.

 The federal research and development (“R&D”) tax credit offers companies of all sizes an opportunity to recoup certain eligible costs.
 These recouped costs, in the form of a dollar-for-dollar credit, offsets their annual tax bill.
-While the required federal form that is filed with a company’s tax return, Form 6765, may seem straightforward, many companies overlook opportunity and risk areas that may increase their overall benefit and mitigate exam exposure.
+While the required federal form that is filed with a company’s tax return, Form 6765 which has had proposed changes in 2024, may seem straightforward, many companies overlook opportunity and risk areas that may increase their overall benefit and mitigate exam exposure.
 In many cases, the reason is as simple as utilization.
 Companies with net operating losses (“NOLs”) cannot use the credit, so they choose to file an estimate, claim the “low-hanging fruit”, or not claim at all with the intention to do a thorough calculation in the future when they can use the credits.

 Identifying, computing, and documenting Qualified Research Expenses (“QREs”) can be a nuanced exercise.
 As business activities, finance, and accounting processes change, companies may have to change how they identify and document QREs to manage audit risk.
 Despite a lack of formal documentation requirements for the U.S. R&D credit, we strongly advise having an effective methodology for computing QREs, calculating credits, and retaining contemporaneous documents as evidence of the QREs claimed to limit exam exposure.
 It will also save time and money in the long run.